aditosoftware/nodepki/API.md

 # API

-API Request bodies consist of a "data" object containing parameters for the requested operation and a "auth" object containing username and password of the user:
+API Request bodies consist of a "data" object containing parameters for the requested operation and an "auth" object containing username and password of the user:

     {
         data: {